donnemartin/system-design-primer/README.md

 RPC is focused on exposing behaviors.
 RPCs are often used for performance reasons with internal communications, as you can hand-craft native calls to better fit your use cases.

-Choose a Native Library aka SDK when:
+Choose a native library (aka SDK) when:

 * You know your target platform.
-* You want to control how your "logic" is accessed
+* You want to control how your "logic" is accessed.
-* You want to control how error control happens off your library
+* You want to control how error control happens off your library.
-* Performance and end user experience is your primary concern
+* Performance and end user experience is your primary concern.

 HTTP APIs following **REST** tend to be used more often for public APIs.